 Here we’re not talking about the submissions of Viennese teenagers applying for a degree place: this is a collection that stretches from medieval masterpieces through to the present.

 Think Albrecht Dürer.
 Or Gustav Klimt.
 Bosch and Bruegel.
 Van Dyck and von Alt.
 Hundertwasser and Schiele.
 Rembrandt and Rubens.
 Titian and Boticelli.

-Fortunately for us, the academy’s paintings gallery offers a permanent and public home to highlights from the collection.
+Fortunately for us, the academy’s paintings gallery offers a public home to highlights from the collection.

 What you see may depend on when you go.
-The gallery only returned to Schillerplatz in late 2021 and, at the time of writing, had yet to settle into a permanent exhibition form.
+The gallery only returned to Schillerplatz in late 2021 and, at the time of writing, had yet to settle into any permanent exhibition form.

-On my visit, a few masterpieces from the past stood in dialogue with contemporary works and commentary.
+On my visit, masterpieces from the past stood in dialogue with contemporary works and commentary.
 So check locally for the latest.

 Incidentally, the academy may have other exhibition spaces open at the same time so watch for those.

 One item that looks to be permanently on display is what might be the collection’s greatest treasure: the Last Judgement Triptych by Hieronymus Bosch, produced in the first decade of the 16th century.

 At the time of writing, a standard adult ticket to the paintings gallery cost €9.

 - The front entrance of the academy looks out over a park with a large monument to the German literary giant Friedrich Schiller.
 Once you enter the building, go on through and turn right down the corridor, then up two sets of stairs (or take the lift) to Floor 1 (where the exhibitions take place).